andreweng/elkstack/projects/twitter_osint_p1.md

 ## Coding
 ### Twitter API
-Since we are going to programmatically access twitter and pull records, we'll need to use the Twitter API.
+Since we are going to programmatically access twitter and pull records, we’ll need to use the Twitter API.
+You can grab your APIs following the Twitter API link [https://developer.twitter.com/en](https://developer.twitter.com/en)

 #### Authentication
 There are 3 types of authentication mechanisms we can use, however basic authentication is deprecated for awhile now:

-1. OAuth 1.0a
-  - OAuth 1.0a is a method used to make API requests on behalf of a Twitter Account.
-In other words, application-user authentication.
+- **OAuth 1.0a is a method used to make API requests on behalf of a Twitter Account.
+In other words, application-user authentication.**

-2. OAuth 2.0 Bearer Token
-  - OAuth 2.0 Bearer Token is a authenticates requests onf behalf of your developer App.
+- OAuth 2.0 Bearer Token is a authenticates requests on behalf of your developer App.
 Specifically, it allows your app to pull records in READ-ONLY.
 In other words, application authentication.

-3. Basic Authentication [Deprecated]
-  - Basic Authentication accesses twitter as you, it's basic authentication where you pass your email and password to the app.
+- Basic Authentication accesses twitter as you, it’s basic authentication where you pass your email and password to the app [no longer in use].

-For this use-case, I'll be using the OAuth 1.0a, this is mainly so I can access a full range of APIs for later scalability.
+For this use-case, I’ll be using the **OAuth 1.0a**, this is mainly so I can access a full range of APIs for later scalability.

 ![Twitter_Auth_API](images/twitter-auth-api.png)